Jammu and Kashmir Premier Football League: History

 The sport was controlled by the Kashmir Olympic Association (KOA) as the governing body of football.
-In 1964, the Jammu & Kashmir Football Association was formed which took over the reins from KOA and framed a constitution which established itself as the apex body of football in J&K. The Premier Division is organised by JKFA which is the top tier of the state football league.
-The two bottom-placed teams get relegated to the Super Division league while the top two teams gets promoted to the Premier Division.
-The A-Division is the third tier while the fourth-tier is the B-Division.
-The teams which participated in the lowest tier were divided into 12 pools and following the round-robin stage, the top-two teams from each pool progressed to the knock-out stage with the two finalists qualifying to the upper tier.
+In 1964, the Jammu & Kashmir Football Association was formed which took over the reins from KOA and established itself as the apex body in J&K. The Premier Division is the top tier of the state football league.
+The two bottom-placed teams get relegated to the Super Division.
+The A-Division is the third tier, while the fourth-tier is the B-Division.
+The inaugural season kicked off on 12 July 2021, with 8 teams competing for the maiden title and qualification for the I-League 2nd Division.